khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 * The dismissal of the banner is achieved using the `UserCallout` model on the backend and the `PersistentUserCallout` JS file on the frontend.
 If both parameters are implemented correctly, the banner will adhere to the dismissal guidelines above.

 ##### Temporary dismissal
 To introduce temporary dismissal, include a secondary or tertiary button placed alongside the primary action button.
-Follow the [button](https://design.gitlab.com/components/button#alignment-and-order) guidelines.
+Follow the [button](/components/button#alignment-and-order) alignment and order guidelines.

 Temporary dismissals should work as follows:
 * Banners dismissed temporarily will reappear after **7 days**.